LockBlock-dev/qbittorrent-rp/README.md

 Note that you need QBittorrent already launched before starting the rich presence.

+# Deprecation Notice

+You should use [this fork](https://github.com/weebi/qbittorrent-rp) instead.

 ## How to use

 • Download [NPM](https://www.npmjs.com/get-npm) and [NodeJS](https://nodejs.org)

 • Download the project or clone it

-• Go to the GMiner RP folder and do `npm install`
+• Go to the qbittorrent-rp folder and do `npm install`

 • Go to your qBittorrent settings and activate **WEB UI**

 • Set the ip, port, username and password

 • Edit the config :

 ```js
 host: {
     ip:"127.0.0.1",